Aliases for COL5A1 Gene

 GeneCards Summary for COL5A1 Gene

-COL5A1 (Collagen, Type V, Alpha 1) is a Protein Coding gene.
-Diseases associated with COL5A1 include ehlers-danlos syndrome, classic type, col5a1-related and ehlers-danlos syndrome, type iv.
-Among its related pathways are PI3K-Akt signaling pathway and Phospholipase-C Pathway.
+COL5A1 (Collagen Type V Alpha 1) is a Protein Coding gene.
+Diseases associated with COL5A1 include ehlers-danlos syndrome, classic type and ehlers-danlos syndrome, type iv.
+Among its related pathways are Degradation of the extracellular matrix and ERK Signaling.
 GO annotations related to this gene include heparin binding and extracellular matrix structural constituent.
 An important paralog of this gene is COL3A1.